doncatnip/kanone/README.md

 * Navigation through your data is easily done using `context( 'my.child.context' )` once you have created a Context.

-* You do not need to maintain a certain order for Fields which are depending on other fields, because validation takes place on demand.
+* You do not need to maintain a certain order for fields which are depending on other fields, because validation takes place on demand.
   E.g. this will work: